 In order to prepare your answer, brainstorm what appeals to you about the job:

 - Do you enjoy solving problems, or mediating conflicts?

 - Do you consider yourself a “people person” who likes to engage with clients or with the larger community?

 Go back to the job listing, and look through the job description and requirements to find what most excites and interests you about the position.
 In your answer, you can refer both to skills you currently have and want to use, and ones that you think you'll be able to develop in the position.

-Brainstorm and Create a Job Profile to Help Solidify Your Answer
+Create a Job Profile to Help Solidify Your Answer

 Think of what you want in a job, and create a “profile” of your ideal job that includes some of those functions.